iaverin/tsRobot/README.md

 ```

 # Self evaluation
+### Overall
+- Code seems solid with maintained functional approach
+- No documentation and commenta in code provided
+- Some naming could be slight confusing

 ### Maintainablity
 Thanks to typescript, separation of functional components and complete tests coverage it seems easy to maintain the code while adding or fixing something.